explosion/wheelwright/README.md

 Specifically, you need a token with `repo` access to this repo, and it should be stored in an envvar named `GITHUB_SECRET_TOKEN`.

+# I'm not Explosion AI, but I want to use this too!

+It's all under the MIT license, so feel free!
+It would be great to somehow convert this into a generic reusable piece of infrastructure, though it's not entirely clear how given how Rube-Goldergian the whole thing is – you can't just slap it up on PyPI.
+(Maybe a cookiecutter template that generates a repo like this?)
+In the mean time, you can probably get something working by forking the repo, setting up Travis/Appveyor, and then editing the magic variables at the top of `mb.py` to point to your fork.